The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Attending / taking part in an online book festival or other book-related event

-Taking part in an online book chat with an author / illustrator or storyteller
+Taking part in an online book chat with an author, poet, illustrator or storyteller

 2.5 Family Learning